Skip navigation

 Abstract

 Feelings of guilt have been reported by (formerly) pregnant people, for example, after miscarriage, stillbirth, induced abortion, or preterm birth.
-These observations are no mere empirical matter, but infused with assumptions of whether they fit considerations – ‘schemes’ – of guilt.
-When an experience of guilt does not fit this scheme, for example, in the absence of some kind of responsibility or unfavorable state-of-affairs, it is sometimes held that the (formerly) pregnant person should not feel that way.
-In this article, we (i) scrutinize attributions of guilt, (ii) problematize philosophical approaches to guilt – especially Thomas Scanlon’s approach – and to moral emotions more broadly, and (iii) criticize such theoretical-normative interventions in light of socio-political expectations surrounding pregnancy.
-We conclude that, rather than denouncing experiences of guilt in perinatal contexts as ‘inapt’ or ‘misplaced’, we should address the norms and expectations that trigger and cultivate such feelings.
+However, it is sometimes held that they should not feel that way.
+In this article, the authors (a) scrutinize attributions of guilt, (b) problematize philosophical approaches to guilt—especially Thomas Scanlon’s approach—and moral emotions more broadly, and (c) criticize such theoretical-normative interventions in light of sociopolitical expectations surrounding pregnancy.
+They conclude that, rather than denouncing experiences of guilt in perinatal contexts as “inapt” or “misplaced,” the norms and expectations that trigger and cultivate such feelings should be addressed.

 Item Type: Article

-Uncontrolled Keywords: pregnancy, pregnancy loss, guilt, moral emotion
+Uncontrolled Keywords: guilt, moral emotion, pregnancy, pregnancy loss

 Subjects: B Philosophy.
 Psychology.
 Religion > BF Psychology